joelromanpr/flutter-puertorico-mvvm/README.md

 *   `get_it`: A service locator for Dart and Flutter projects with a focus on performance and ease of use.
 *   `go_router`: A declarative routing package for Flutter that makes it easy to handle navigation in the app.
 *   `flutter_svg`: A library for rendering SVG files in Flutter.
-*   `cached_network_image`: A Flutter library to show images from the internet and keep them in the cache directory.
+*   `cached_network_image`: A library for showing images from the internet and keep them in the cache directory.
 *   `equatable`: A Dart package that helps to implement value equality without explicitly overriding `==` and `hashCode`.
 *   `url_launcher`: A Flutter plugin for launching URLs.